noelsopenclaw/scv-demo-chi-chi-s-pizza/README.md

 # Chi-Chi’s Pizza demo website

-- Business: Chi-Chi’s Pizza
-- Category: restaurant
-- Where: 23043 Soledad Canyon Road, Santa Clarita
+A Santa Clarita restaurant serving local customers.
+The demo site explains services, location, trust signals, and a simple next step so searchers can call, visit, book, or request information.

-- Verification: No website/contact:website tag in OpenStreetMap for this Santa Clarita listing; known chains/franchises and public amenities were filtered out.
-External reason for lacking a site is unconfirmed until owner contact.
+Verification: No website/contact:website tag in the OpenStreetMap Santa Clarita listing; known chains/franchises/public amenities were filtered out.
+The exact reason for no site is unconfirmed until owner contact.
-- Possible domains: chichispizzascv.com, chichispizzasantaclarita.com